ramellose/anuran/README.md

 Please find the anuran manuscript at ISME Communications: [https://doi.org/10.1038/s43705-021-00036-w](https://doi.org/10.1038/s43705-021-00036-w )

 Contact the author at lisa.rottjers (at) kuleuven.be.
 Your feedback is much appreciated!
-This version is still in development and has been tested for Python 3.6.
+This version has been tested for Python 3.6.

 ## Installation instructions